Nat3z/OpenGameInstaller/README.md

 # What is this repository?
-This is the npm workspace which stores all of the packages required for OpenGameInstaller, including the front-facing GUI `application`, a library to interface with the Real-Debrid API `packages/real-debrid`, and a library to interface with OpenGameInstaller's addons platform `packages/ogi-addon`.
+This is the npm workspace which stores all of the packages required for OpenGameInstaller, including the front-facing GUI `application`, a web-interface for docs `web`, a library to interface with the Real-Debrid API `packages/real-debrid`, and a library to interface with OpenGameInstaller's addons platform `packages/ogi-addon`.

+# How do I build addons?
+Follow the [Building your first addon](https://ogi.nat3z.com/docs/first-addon) guide to learn how you can create awesome addons that expand OpenGameInstaller!

 **READMEs are in each package to describe how to use them.**

-The LICENSE of each of these packages are in their directories.
+The LICENSE of each package are in their directories.

 *logo is Firefly by Hoyoverse's Honkai Star Rail.
 We do not claim ownership of this image nor the character, we just love the game.*